Best of Uganda safari in 14 days – Overview

 You will check in at the lodge and rest for lunch and simple relaxation.
 In the early evening, you embark on a thrilling game walking safari passing through the impressive savanna ecosystem with lots of Acacia.
 You enjoy beautiful views of the area including open stretching plains.

-The walk offers you an opportunity to explore the a range of wild game including; Rothschild giraffes, Impala, Burchell’s Zebra, Topis, Warthogs, waterbucks, bushbucks, elands not forgetting acacia associated birds.
+The walk offers you an opportunity to explore a range of wild game including; Rothschild giraffes, Impala, Burchell’s Zebra, Topis, Warthogs, waterbucks, bushbucks, elands not forgetting acacia associated birds.
 Hiking the Kazuma hill offers you one of the magical scenic views in Uganda.
 Retreat from the activity for relaxation, dinner and overnight

 Wake up 6am and connect to the Enyemebwa center to catch up with the herds men getting up to do the milking and their daily routine.
 You arrive and get the milking equipment including the tying rope and the milking pot to actively participate in the traditional hand milking of the Ankole long horned cattle, from milking you participate in sick animal treating, caring for cows like brushing their body using the locally made fiber brush (Enkuyo) and set out to graze in the wilderness.